-According to the Asian Development Bank, Vietnam invests nearly 6% of its GDP on infrastructure development which is nearly double compared to other emerging markets in Southeast Asia.
+According to the Asian Development Bank, Vietnam invests nearly 6% of its GDP on infrastructure development which is almost double compared to other emerging markets in Southeast Asia.

-This makes Vietnam an attractive destination for FDI.
-Quickly developing infrastructure is alluring foreign investors to set up manufacturing companies.
-This, in turn, encourages the import/export sector.
+Quickly developing infrastructure is alluring foreign investors to set up manufacturing companies which, in turn, encourages the import/export sector.

 Trade agreements and openness to foreign direct investment

 Over the past 30 years, Vietnam has been reforming and transforming itself into a globally minded economy.
-Vietnam has become a member of the WTO and a part of numerous international partnerships for economic integration, including free trade agreements with partners both within and outside the region.
+Vietnam has become a member of the WTO and is also a part of numerous international partnerships, including free trade agreements with partners both within and outside the region.

-In addition, Vietnam attracts foreign investors by offering them several incentives.
-For example, investors who contribute to certain geographical areas or sectors of special interest, such as high-tech or health care, can enjoy some tax benefits.
+Additionally, Vietnam offers several tax incentives to foreign investors.
+For example, investors who contribute to specific geographical regions or sectors of particular interest, such as high-tech or health care, can enjoy some tax benefits.

 Growing middle class

-Together with the increasing population, Vietnam’s middle class is growing at a rapid speed.
-Moreover, a market research firm Nielsen has even estimated that Vietnam’s middle class will rise to 44 million consumers by 2020, compared to 8 million in 2012, making Vietnam a nation with one of the fastest-growing middle classes in the world.
+Vietnam’s middle class is growing at a rapid speed.
+Market research firm Nielsen has even estimated that Vietnam’s middle class will rise to 44 million consumers by 2020, compared to 8 million in 2012, making Vietnam a nation with one of the fastest-growing middle classes in the world.

-And rightfully so, since Vietnam ranks 6th in the latest Global Retail Development Index, jumping five positions compared to last year.
+And rightfully so, since Vietnam ranks 6th in AT Kearney’s latest Global Retail Development Index (GRDI).

-Find out more: Top 11 Reasons Why to Invest in Vietnam.
+Find out more: Top 11 Reasons to Invest in Vietnam

-In order to import certain products to Vietnam, government level of approval is necessary.
-In other words, these products cannot be imported unless they are registered.
-For example, cosmetics products must first be registered with the Drug Administration of Vietnam before any trading can take place.
+To import certain products to Vietnam, government level of approval is necessary, and you cannot import these products unless they are registered.
+For example, cosmetic products must first be registered with the Drug Administration of Vietnam before any trading can take place.

-Examples of other products that are subject to registration:
+Other products that are subject to registration are, for example:

 - drugs and food supplements